Talas, Turkey: Precipitation

 Since the climate of the district has a continental climate, precipitation generally falls in the form of snow in winter and rain in spring.
 Since 2010, the annual precipitation average of 359.7mm per square meter.
 This is lower than the average for Turkey which is between 500mm and 600mm.

 Population

-The population of Talas has grown rapidly between 1990 and 2020.
-In 1990, the city had a population of 30,485 which rose gradually to 34,879 in 2000.
-After 2000, the area rapidly urbanized with a population rising to 93,769 in 2010 and 165,127 in 2020.

 Administrative structure

 While it was a town connected to Kayseri Liva before 1907, the town organization was established in 1907 and it became a sub-district of Kayseri in 1911.
 In 1987, it became a district with the Law No. 3392.
-The district has 5 town municipalities and 16 villages.
-As per the Metropolitan Municipality Law No. 5216, published in the Official Gazette dated 23.07.2004 and numbered 25531, Talas district became the central district and 4 villages turned into neighborhoods.
-These are Cebir, Akçakaya, Çatakdere and Yazılı.

 Talas was historically a summer resort due to its proximity to Kayseri and its high landforms, though this trend has changed with its urbanization and improvement of transportation connections to the region.

 The Armenian population of the district hosted the Greek Army Commander-in-Chief Trikupis and his entourage, who were captured in the Turkish War of Independence.
 Before the mass deportation of Armenians from the area, Talas was known as an important trade center in Anatolia.

 The mayor of Talas is Mustafa Yalçın.
 He is a member of the AKP.

+Composition

+There are 31 neighbourhoods in Talas District: